 What is meant by "access"?

-The dominant discourses from policy circles define access to ICTs as physical infrastructure: Cables and towers.
-In this logic, as long as there is an internet tower near a village, one can assume that the people around, and specially women, are accessing the internet.
-However, this techno-centric perspective dismisses power relations in any social settings.
+The dominant discourses from policy circles define access to ICTs as the physical infrastructure needed to access an internet connection.
+This means cables, towers and metrics of connectivity.
+Under this logic, as long as there is an internet tower near a village, one can assume that the people around, and specially women, are accessing the internet.
+However, this techno-centric perspective dismisses power relations in any social setting.
 Even if the infrastructure to access the internet is available, women will not necessarily adopt or enjoy universal, affordable, unconditional, significant access to its benefits.
-Serious obstacles for women prevent them from accessing a digital device and feeling safe using it.
+Serious obstacles prevent them from accessing a digital device and feeling safe using it.
 For example, abusive environments, the specific relations with her relatives, the possibilities that she has for navigating the public space etc. Once a women has accessed the internet as a space for self-expression, there are another set of obstacles that make it difficult for us to enjoy the whole spectrum of information as a commons.
 When technology is located in a patriarchal and oppressive context, even if it is used by women and gives her apparent freedoms, technology may be aggravating the inequality.

 The mere access is therefore insufficient.
 Meaningful access depends on how and the extent to which women use ICTs.

-The history of the connection between internet technologies, economy, labour and gender lies in the fact that women used to be computers – they did the jobs of calculation and data processing that used to be the primary functions of computers.
-It was in those days that the scientific world was welcoming of women, including black women, in these positions.
+The history of the inter-connections between internet technologies, economy, labour and gender lies in the fact that women used to be computers – they did the jobs of calculation and data processing that used to be the primary functions of computers.
 However, the division of labor that followed the initial stages of technological innovation were systematically leaving women aside from the technical and managerial roles of technology production, and crucial decisions about the design and implementation of technology were then blind to the realities of women.

 Another historical barrier derived from this is the limited presence of women in scientific and technological careers.
 Women tend to have lower literacy and education levels than men in many regions of the world.